 - When it comes to serious legal matters; these are his to sort out.
 You can, however, refer lawyer friends that can help him with the case.
 Overall, it is important to give him the both the attention and distraction he needs to boost his confidence and keep his sanity, especially during a very chaotic divorce scenario.

-The best thing you can do is be positive in every thing you say to him, also do not remind he of his current situation.
+The best thing you can do is be positive in everything you say to him, also do not remind him of his current situation.
 It will take time for him to get over the divorce so be understanding.
 He will not feel better overnight, so just continue to encourage him through his tough time.

 He is going through a stressful time.
 How long should I give him space?